gergoerdi/clash-compucolor2/README.md

 # Simulation

-Simulations of several abstraction level are included.
+Simulations of several abstraction levels are included.
 Most come in two flavors: using Clash, or using Verilator.
 The Verilator ones generally perform much better, but require installing Verilator and compiling with the `verilator` Cabal flag.